Mullineux Signature, Old Vines Swartland White Blend

 Tasting Notes & Technical Details

-This wine has lifted aromas of fresh peach, poached pears, orange blossom and dried honey.
-The palate is fresh, and richly textured, with notes of almond, yellow grapefruit and ginger, which follow through to a long and layered finish.
+A Chenin Blanc majority blend with bright aromas of fresh peach, poached pears, orange blossom, and dried honey.
+The palate is fresh, richly textured, with notes of almond, yellow grapefruit, and ginger, and a long finish.

 Alcohol (ABV)